 Use the following settings:

-Get Cygwin, "a Unix-like environment and command-line interface for Microsoft Windows" from their website and install at least lynx or wget with it, so that apt-cyg can be used to get additional packages for Cygwin.
+Get Cygwin, "a Unix-like environment and command-line interface for Microsoft Windows" from their website and install lynx with it, so that apt-cyg can be used to get additional packages for Cygwin.
 Since the Windows Subsystem for Linux (WSL) will be unavailable in AME, Cygwin is a great addition to the Windows desktop.
-It allows us to use bash natively, as well as various other ported Unix and Linux tools.
+It allows the use of bash natively, as well as various other ported Unix and Linux tools.

 During the install, select all the default options until the Select Packages dialog is reached.

 Search for each of the following applications and mark them to be installed.
 Searching does not display a list of packages; instead, it shows the category that each application is in.
 To see the packages, you need to expand the category by clicking the plus symbol.
 The packages you should install are: lynx and nano

 Follow through the rest of the installation wizard normally.

 Move the provided .bashrc to C:\cygwinx64\home\user\ Create the user folder if it does not exist already.
 The provided bashrc file does not have the dot in front of it.
 You will have to rename it with cygwin:

 To install apt-cyg type the following commands in an elevated Cygwin shell: